SkafteNicki/dtu_mlops/s10_extra/ml_deployment.md

 such as [Caffe2](https://caffe2.ai/).
 ONNX allow you to mix-and-match frameworks based on different usecases, and essentially increases the longivity of your model.

+Do note that one limitation of the ONNX format is that is is based on ProtoBuf, which is a binary format.
+A protobuf file can have a maximum size of 2GB, which means that the ONNX format is not enough for very large models.
+However, through the use of [external data](https://onnxruntime.ai/docs/tutorials/web/large-models.html) it is possible to circumvent this limitation.

 ## ❔ Exercises

 1. Start by installing ONNX, ONNX runtime and ONNX script.
 This can be done by running the following command